 WordPress is by far the most used content management system.
 It is an open-source CMS which is primarily used for creating simple yet feature-rich web portals, blogs and other kinds of websites.

 If you’re running a WordPress blog or website, chances are that you might often come across some errors.
 In that case, you should know that errors like white screens are common and can be easily solved.

-In this article, we will discuss the 10 most common (as well as less common) WordPress errors and their solutions.
+In this article, we will discuss the 10 most common (as well as less common) WordPress errors and their solutions provided by WordPress Development Company.

 So, let’s dive right in.